Tinoco107/Recipe-Project/README.md

   frameborder="0"
 ></iframe>

-the observed statisitc of 117.34 is indicated by the red vertical dotted line. since the pvalue we found (.031) is < than .05 we reject the null hyptohesis. meaning that the missingness for average rating is being effected by the column minutes
+the observed statisitc of 117.34 is indicated by the red vertical dotted line. since the pvalue we found (.031) is < than .05 we reject the null hyptohesis. meaning that the missingness for average rating is being effected by the cooking time

 ---

 ## Hypothesis Testing

+**Null Hypothesis:** People rate all the recipes on the same scale.

+**Alternative Hypothesis:** People rate protein dense recipes higher than non-protein recipes.

-im going to explore whether people rate protein dense recipes and non-protein dense recipes equally
+**Test Statistic:** The difference in mean between rating of protein dense recipes and non-protein dense recipes.

+**Significance Level:** 0.05

 <iframe